flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 <!-- Insert Climb Wind page photo -->

-To request the wind data from the simbrief flight plan, select `WIND REQUEST` by pressing LSK3R.
+To request the wind data from the simBrief flight plan, select `WIND REQUEST` by pressing LSK3R.
 This will calculate the wind profiles during the climb phase based on the simbrief-provided wind data.

 Press LSK5R to go to the `NEXT PHASE`, `CRZ WIND`.
 The same procedure of pressing LSK3R for `WIND REQUEST` applies here.
-Per-waypoint entry and request of cruise winds is still being implemented.

 Finally, press LSK5R to go to the `NEXT PHASE`, `DESCENT WIND`.
-Pressing LSK3R for `WIND REQUEST` will calculate the wind profiles during the descent phase based on the simbrief-provided wind data.
+Pressing LSK3R for `WIND REQUEST` will calculate the wind profiles during the descent phase based on the simBrief-provided wind data.

 ### Fuel and Weight